-The aim of the Winter Plan will be to ensure that all areas have up-to-date resilience plans and staff are aware of the location of these plans by the end of November 2015.
+The aim of the Winter Plan will be to ensure that all areas have up-to-date resilience plans and staff are aware of the location of these plans.

 These include

 - Business Continuity plans.
 Each department has a plan that explains how they will continue to operate in an emergency

 - Severe Weather Policy

 - Pandemic Influenza Contingency Planning

 - Major Emergency Plan